 - Place a stack of aluminum foil squares at the end of the line.

 The cooks remain stationary in front of one of the filling components and the burrito slide down the line, with each cook adding their filling item to the burrito.

 You can either fold each side (left and right) of the tortilla in over the filling and then fold over and roll the tortilla length-wise.
 Or simply roll the burrito if you’re pressed for time or simply want to provide your guests easy access to add condiments later.

 Wrap with 1 foil sheet.

-When ready to serve, heat oven to 350°F. Place burritos in 1 large disposable aluminum roasting pan.
+If re-heating, when ready to serve, heat oven to 350°F. Place burritos in 1 large disposable aluminum roasting pan.
 Bake 20 – 30 minutes or until hot.

 Once heated, place them in a medium size cooler.
 They’ll stay warm for several hours.

 Welcome to Aloha Dreams!

 I'm so glad you dropped by.
 I'm Betsy.
 Here you'll find my favorite fabulous, trusted recipes - everything from delicious, quick meals for your family to wonderful classics made easy.